guimauveb/tinyDLM/README.md

     - Displays current download speed and progress for each transfer

 Installation:
+    TODO - makefile
     Works pretty well on macOS Mojave (10.14.6), not so well on Linux (tested on Ubuntu and Kali) because of a problem I have with threads and curses window sizes representation which seem to differ from macOS.

 Disclaimer:

-    I made this program to learn more about programming and more specifically about C++, threads, curses, curl.
+    I made this program to learn more about programming and more specifically about C++, threads, curses, curl etc.

-Missing functionalities that I wished to implement (but certainly won't since I want to move on to new projects):
+Missing functionalities that I wished to implement (but certainly won't since I'm moving to new projects):

-    - Keep the window from resizing under a certain threshold
+    - Keep the window from resizing under a certain size (probably easy)
     - Add multiple links at the same time (easy)
     - Schedule download start (probably easy)
     - Select download directory (transfers are stored in 'downloads') (trivial)